nicolasacquaviva/weather-widget/README.md

 1. `npm i`

-2. `npm run dev`
+2. `npm run dev`, and the app will start on the port :3000

-3. The app will start on the port :3000
+3. `npm run test`, to run unit tests